What Is a Chief Legal Officer?

 In cases where a business is involved in a lawsuit, the chief legal officer may act as the chief litigator.

-This includes making sure that the company is in compliance with regulatory codes, which typically involves making sure filings are made on time to the right agencies and are filled out correctly.
+This includes making sure that the company complies with regulatory codes, which typically involves making sure filings are made on time to the right agencies and are filled out correctly.

-Another member of the legal team may prepare the document, but typically the chief legal officer will have to sign off on them.
+Another member of the legal team may prepare the document, but typically, the chief legal officer will have to sign off on it.

-In addition, the chief legal officer has to keep up to date on any legal changes that are made that apply to the specific industry where he/she works.
+In addition, the chief legal officer has to keep up to date on any legal changes that are made that apply to the specific industry where he/she work.

 This may be accomplished by paying attention to news within the industry and by reading specific trade publications.